GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 The underlying Geyser API is steadily expanding, creating more and more opportunities.

 ### Which Geyser Extensions exist?
-At the moment, not a lot.
-This is due to Extensions being quite new, and that most stuff can already be done with "normal" plugins/mods.
+At the moment, extensions are still a new system, so there is only a small list of known extensions for Geyser.
+However, new extensions are always being created!
 There is an [official list](https://github.com/GeyserMC/GeyserExtensionList) of available extensions you can check out.

 ### Installing Extensions